 Nurse Practitioner School in Missouri - MO

-To become a nurse practitioner in Missouri, you must obtain the education necessary from an accredited school.
+As part of becoming a nurse practitioner in Missouri, it is important to obtain a nursing education from an accredited school.
 One of the basic requirements for admission to nurse practitioner schools or programs includes a current and valid registered nurse license.
-Although there are several ways to become an RN (through two year degrees, vocational programs, or four-year programs), the most expedient process for someone who wants to become a nurse practitioner is to obtain a bachelor’s degree in nursing.
-This level of education will provide the most opportunities for advancement, both in employment and further education.
+Although there are several ways to become an RN (through two-year degree programs, vocational programs, or four-year degree programs), the most expedient process for someone who wants to become a nurse practitioner is usually to obtain a bachelor’s degree in nursing.
+This level of education can provide many opportunities for advancement, both in employment and further education.
 Most nurse practitioner education programs also require that a nurse have a minimum number of years of clinical experience as well.

-Once accepted into a program, nurse practitioner students will study advanced topics which will enable them to better diagnose and treat patients.
-Nurse practitioners have prescription-writing privileges in all 50 states as well as practice independently.
+Once accepted into a program, nurse practitioner students have the chance to study advanced topics that can help them to better diagnose and treat patients.
+Nurse practitioners have prescription-writing privileges in all 50 states and can practice independently.
 Therefore, their education must entail a broad range of medical information.
 Many nurse practitioners choose to specialize in treating a specific population such as children, adults, or the elderly, or in treating specific types of diseases such as diabetes, cancer, or psychiatric health.
-Clinical rotations in various types of settings during their education as well as previous experience help nurse practitioners decide which area best fits their interests and abilities.
+Clinical rotations in various types of settings during their education as well as previous experience can help nurse practitioners to decide which area best fits their interests and abilities.